Xilinx/inference-server/docs/quickstart.rst

 Build or Get the Docker Image
 -----------------------------

-We can build several types of containers:
+We can build several types of containers.

- * stable vs. nightly: stable containers use the latest released versions of the Vitis-AI libraries that are publicly available.
-Nightly containers use internal versions of these libraries and thus cannot be built by the general public.
- * development vs. production: dev containers are intended for working on Xilinx Inference Server or applications that link to Xilinx Inference Server.
+Development (dev) containers are intended for working on Xilinx Inference Server or applications that link to Xilinx Inference Server.
 They include all the build dependencies and mount the working directory into the container and drop the user into a terminal when they start.
 Production containers only contain the runtime dependencies of the :program:`proteus-server` executable and automatically run the executable when they start.
+The Docker image can also be built with various

 Currently, these images are not pre-built anywhere and so must be built by the user.
 You must enable `BuildKit <https://docs.docker.com/develop/develop-images/build_enhancements/>`__ by setting DOCKER_BUILDKIT in the environment, configuring the Docker daemon or using ``docker buildx install`` before attempting to build the image.